 To this ancient tradition, I dare suggest that there is a fourth sub-sense that should be called ‘The Liturgical Sense,’ through which the Scriptures point us to the salvific events and realities that are being revealed and taught to us through the liturgy of the Mass.

 All of salvation history is summed up repeatedly in the prayers and confessions found in the liturgy.
 From ‘the Confiteor’ to the ‘Gloria in Excelsis Deo’ to the Biblical readings, to the Eucharistic prayers, to the final blessing, all of salvation history and the covenant between God and man is summed up, prayed, and confessed.
-Yet, it is through the Biblical readings that we filled with images and foretelling of how our salvation would be fulfilled through the Mass.
-The Sacrifice of the Mass is the great summation of the message of justice and truth found in the Scriptures, and all of sacred Scripture and all of the Biblical readings at Mass points to the liturgy of the Catholic Mass.
+Most particularly, the Biblical readings are filled with images and foretelling of how our salvation would be fulfilled through the Mass.
+Truly, the Sacrifice of the Mass is the great summation of the message of justice and truth found in the Scriptures, and all of sacred Scripture and all of the Biblical readings at Mass points to the liturgy of the Catholic Mass.